drogonframework/drogon-docs/ENG-08-3-DataBase-ORM.md

 ### Restful API controllers

 drogon_ctl can also generate restful-style controllers for each model (or table) while creating models, so that users can generate APIs that can add, delete, modify, and search tables with zero coding.
-These APIs support many functions such as quering by primary key, quering by conditions, sorting by specific fields, returning specified fields, and assigning alias for each field to hide the table structure.
+These APIs support many functions such as querying by primary key, querying by conditions, sorting by specific fields, returning specified fields, and assigning alias for each field to hide the table structure.
 It is controlled by the `restful_api_controllers` option in model.json. these options have corresponding comments in the json file.

 It should be noted that the controller of each table is designed to be composed of a base class and a subclass.
 Among them, the base class and the table are closely related, and the subclass is used to implement special business logic or modify the interface format.
 The advantage of this design is that when the table structure changes, users can update only the base class without overwriting the subclass(by setting the `generate_base_only` option to `true`).